CrossChainLabs/near-registrar/README.md

 Now you can run all the [rust]-related scripts listed in `package.json`!
 Scripts you might want to start with:

-- `yarn test:unit:rs`: Runs all Rust tests in the project
+- `yarn test`: Runs all Rust tests in the project
-- `yarn build:rs`: Compiles the Rust contracts to [Wasm] binaries
+- `yarn build`: Compiles the Rust contracts to [Wasm] binaries

 ## Data collection